Party Roles and Composition in DnD 5e

 Good Blaster Classes

 Cleric, Sorcerer, and Wizard top the list, all of which can make excellent Blasters.
-Druids and Warlocks can be built to be Blasters, but don't have as many options as the top-tier Blasters.
-Past that, a few odd subclasses, like the Artillerist Artificer, get some blasting spells but bear in mind that half-casters get spells much later in the game than full-casters.
-That coveted Fireball spell may be a bit underwhelming if you're getting it at level 9 rather than level 5.
+Druids and Warlocks can be built to be Blasters, but don’t have as many options as the top-tier Blasters.
+Past that, a few odd subclasses, like the Artillerist Artificer, get some blasting spells, but half-casters get spells much later in the game than full-casters.
+That coveted Fireball spell may be underwhelming at level 9 rather than level 5.

-For some more detailed build information, check out my article on Blaster Casters in DnD 5e.
+For more detailed build information, check out my article on Blaster Casters in DnD 5e.

 Workarounds for Not Having a Blaster

-There are a variety of magic items that give access to one blasting spell, which can give just about any character some blasting potential.
+Some magic items give access to one blasting spell, which gives any character some blasting potential.
 Your Ranger may excel at taking down single targets, but give them a Wand of Fireballs and their versatility just went up quite a bit.

 Controller

 A Controller keeps enemies from engaging the party or fighting at full strength.
-Usually a function of spellcasters, but some martial characters can do this too.
-This usually involves taking enemies out of the fight but can happen in other ways.
+This role is usually filled by spellcasters, but some martial characters can do this too.
+Controlling involves taking enemies out of the fight or making parts of the map hazardous or difficult to move across.

-Most pure spellcasting classes (especially Druid, Wizard, and Warlock) have control spells and can support a Controller build.
-Spellcasters with control spells can shut down an entire area of enemies, effectively removing them from battle until you're ready to deal with them.
+Most pure spellcasting classes (especially Druid, Wizard, and Bard) have control spells and can support a Controller build.
+Spellcasters with control spells can shut down an entire area of enemies, removing them from battle until the party is ready to deal with them.
 Some half-casters, such as an Oath of Redemption Paladin, have access to these spells too.
-Monks have access to Stunning Strike and can make terribly effective Controllers, albeit for one target at a time.
+Monks have Stunning Strike and can make terribly effective Controllers, albeit for one target at a time.

-Don't underestimate the power of grapples either.
+Don’t underestimate the power of grapples.
 A strong character with a good Athletics score can grapple one or more opponents, achieving the same effect as Hold Person/Creature.
 Once grappled, a creature can be shoved onto the ground.
-Standing takes half of a creature's movement, and a creature's movement becomes 0 when grappled, so creatures that are both prone and grappled are unable to get up without a successful athletics check to escape the grapple.
+Standing takes half of a creature’s movement, and a creature’s movement becomes 0 when grappled, so creatures that are both prone and grappled can’t get up without a successful athletics check to escape the grapple.

-Area control is another aspect of this, which involves locking down parts of the battle area rather than individual opponents.
+Area control involves locking down parts of the battle area rather than individual opponents.
 Spells like Create Bonfire, Spike Growth, and Moonbeam can make parts of a map hazardous for opponents, giving them a good reason to avoid it.
 Melee fighters with the Sentinel feat can stop opponents from moving past them, providing a sort of area control as well.

 Good control spells include: